ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-4.md

 ## Introduction

 This article is the fourth in a series on Building Blazor Database Applications.
 This article looks at the components we use in the UI and then focuses on how to build generic UI Components from HTML and CSS.
-.

-This is the fourth article in the series looking at how to build and structure a real Database Application in Blazor.
-The articles so far are:

 1. Project Structure and Framework.
 2. Services - Building the CRUD Data Layers.
 3. View Components - CRUD Edit and View Operations in the UI.
 4. UI Components - Building HTML/CSS Controls.
 5. View Components - CRUD List Operations in the UI.
-6. A walk through detailing how to add weather stations and weather station data to the application.

 ## Repository and Database